HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.cpp.config-msvc.md

     ![screenshot of program output](/assets/helloworld-terminal-output-r0qpifb5jx70.png)

-If you get an error trying to build and debug with cl.exe, make sure you have [[vs.1.7.#check-your-microsoft-visual-c-installation]] using the `code .` shortcut.
+If you get an error trying to build and debug with cl.exe, make sure you have [check-your-microsoft-visual-c-installation](#check-your-microsoft-visual-c-installation) using the `code .` shortcut.

 ![Error notification when trying to use MSVC without running VS Code from the Developer Command Prompt for VS](/assets/dev-command-prompt-error-7ha05kpbmne2.png)